 We’ve already seen the sky-high prices charged for ESPN and the other sports channels, compared to regular TV channels.
 Now, imagine if those channels are compulsorily unbundled and lose half their “audience” overnight.

 Well, so what?
 Maybe it would take some of the money out of sport.
 Isn’t the pervasive and corrosive influence of big bucks one of the things sports fans are always complaining about?

 And why should I be required to subsidize the NFL, NHL and MLB anyway?
 If the whole edifice collapsed overnight people would still play sports, you’d still see sports on TV.
 You just wouldn’t see as many sportsmen raking in over $1 million a year.

 The way I see it, unbundling would be great for sports.
 It would just be bad for the corporate sports industry.

 Think you’ve got a great argument against à la carte TV that I haven’t dealt with above?
-Feel free to e-mail me.
-If you liked that post, you might like one of these: © mathew 2017
+Feel free to e-mail me. © mathew 2017

 © mathew 2017